dfinity/response-verification/packages/ic-asset-certification/README.md

 );
 ```

-It is recommended to use references when including assets directly into the
+It is recommended to use references when including assets directly in the
-canister, to avoid duplicating the content.
+canister to avoid duplicating the content.
 This is particularly important for
 larger assets.

 ```rust